 - 3. In the Alias field, enter a name for the slice.

-- 4. For State, select the On check box to determine that the application is slicing packets.
-Select the Off check box to determine that the application is not currently slicing the packets.
+- 4. For State, select On or Off check box to enable or disable slicing.
 The state can be changed at a later time whenever required.

 - 5. In the Slice Length field, specify the length of the packet that must be sliced.

 - 6. From the Protocol drop-down list, specify an optional parameter for slicing the specified length of the protocol.
 The options are as follows:

 - None

 - IPv4

 - IPv6

 - UDP

 - TCP

 - 7. Click Save.